akvorado/akvorado/console/data/docs/00-intro.md

 [“configuration” section](02-configuration.md) section of the documentation.

-- `clickhouse` → `asns` to give names to your internal AS numbers
+- `clickhouse` → `asns` to give names to your internal AS numbers (optional)
-- `clickhouse` → `networks` to attach attributes to your networks
+- `clickhouse` → `networks` to attach attributes to your networks (optional)
 - `inlet` → `metadata` → `provider` → `communities` to set the communities to
-  use for SNMP queries
+  use for SNMP queries (mandatory)
-- `inlet` → `core` → `exporter-classifiers` to define rules to attach attributes to your exporters
+- `inlet` → `core` → `exporter-classifiers` to define rules to attach attributes to your exporters (optional)
-- `inlet` → `core` → `interface-classifiers` to define rules to attach attributes to your interfaces (including the "boundary" attribute which is used by default by the web interface)
+- `inlet` → `core` → `interface-classifiers` to define rules to attach attributes to your interfaces, including the "boundary" attribute which is used by default by the web interface (mandatory)

+The last point is very important: without classification, the homepage widgets won't work and nothing will be displayed by default in the “Visualize” tab.

 You can get all the expanded configuration (with default values) with `docker compose exec akvorado-orchestrator akvorado orchestrator